Digital Marketing BSc (Hons)

 Assessment

 Throughout the course, we'll assess your progress to make sure you're meeting the intended learning outcomes and engaging fully with each module.
-These formative assessments help you to monitor and improve your initial-level performance as you advance through the course.
+These formative assessments also help you to monitor and improve your initial-level performance as you advance through the course.
 They might include self-completion questionnaires, group exercises (discussion forums), and practical digital marketing-related tasks and activities.

 The summative assessment, at the end of each module, lets you demonstrate that you've fulfilled the learning outcomes at each level and to the standard expected.
 These will include written reports, portfolios, presentations, and practical work-based projects.